WGBH-MLA/clams-kitchen/README.md

 ### Essential fields

-These fields are essential in that you need them in order to do useful CLAMS processing.
+These fields are essential, in that you need them in order to do useful CLAMS processing.

 #### `local_base` and `mnt_base`